 SXY Szechuan

 Love, love this place.
-SXY Szechuan has many good classic Sichuan dishes like pork belly with spicy garlic (pictured above, a must order!) to dan dan noodles stir-fried shredded potato and pickled fish fillets in broth.
+SXY Szechuan has many good classic Sichuan dishes like pork belly with spicy garlic (pictured above, a must order) to dan dan noodles stir-fried shredded potato and pickled fish fillets in broth.
 It's great for any occasion from a quick solo lunch to dinner with friends and family.
-Here's a detail post on what we like to order here.
+Here's a detailed post on what I like to order here.

 Liliha Bakery